felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 "Hah, easy.
 Uhh, it's just a black screen, I can't do anything"
 > Press i and type your text.
 "Weird.
 But ok, (type type type), done.
 Um, it won't close, I'm stuck."
-> Press escape, then type :wq and enter, or just ZZ if you're in a hurry...
+> Press escape, then type :wq and enter, or actually :x and enter does the same thing and saves a character.
+You can also do ZZ if you're in a hurry...
 "!@#$, this is madness, I hope I never have to use Vim again."
 ```